 Each Wednesday we look to highlight commitments made across college hockey.
 I will try to predict when a player will arrive on campus but as we all know that can be flexible in NCAA Hockey.
-Check below to review the commitments made since July 19.
+Check below to review the commitments made since August 9.